kevinmiles/jabra-node-sdk/nodesdk/README.md

 createJabraApplication('123').then((jabra) => { //123 is appID here
     jabra.on('attach', (device) => {
-        // If you are creating a softphone, consider using GN protocol when device supports it.
-        // E.g. device.setHidWorkingStateAsync(enumHidState.GN_HID);

         device.isRingerSupportedAsync().then( (supported) => {
             if (supported) {
               device.offhookAsync().then ( () => {